4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 Step Four: Fill out any remaining application secrets
 -----------------------------------------------------

 * Many secrets are pre-filled, but some will need to be set.
+Running the command ``setup-remaining-secrets`` will guide you through the process.
+More information on the secrets themselves and how to manually set this up follows. if the prior command works without issue, you can move on to the next section.

   * Go to the Secrets Manager